 3 Justification

 5G enabled data collection and integrity refers to using 5G RAN to achieve real-time measurement data collection and ensuring the data integrity after collection.
-Real-time measurement data collection means collecting the network measurement data or specific QoS monitoring data with higher frequency.
+Real-time measurement data collection means collecting the network measurement data or specific QoS monitoring data with real time highly frequent measurements.
 Ensuring data integrity means utilizing some mechanism to prevent the collected measurement data from being maliciously modified or tampered after collection since the data needs to be visited by multiple service subscribers.
+Real time highly frequent measurement data collection refers to collecting data with one measurement per millisecond even up to one measurement per sub-millisecond, and real time low frequent measurement data collection refers to collecting data with one measurement per second or above as existed TS22.261 clause 6.23 specified.

 In 5G network, such real-time measurement data collection and data integrity capability brings benefits, such as helping various operators to monitor network performance or status in a fair and equitable manner especially in RAN sharing scenario, and assisting vertical industry applications to monitor communication QoS, e.g. latency, reliability, more accurately.